mohyaz11/OptimumSetupBook/manuscript/DeploymentTargets.md

 ## Conclusion

 We now have deployment targets configured and ready for code to be pushed to them.
 By using specific roles we have also positioned ourselves so if we do make changes to the infrastructure we don't have to make changes to our projects.
-And we have set up multiple machine policies to ensure we have a high signal to noise ratio if/when Octopus Deploy cannot connect to a tentacle.
-Production is checked the most because typically that has the least number of deployments.
-An environment such as development is getting deployed to hundreds of times a day and if a machine were to go down most people would know about it but it would have the smallest impact on the business.
-Finally we wrapped discussing some techniques to automate tentacle installation and automatically redeploying releases new machines come online.

-In our next chapter we will get to packaging up code and finally deploying it!
+We now have targets to deploy to, in our next chapter we will talk about how to get code out to them.